 You can also look at the Top 20 Tips for how to complain and more tips on my YouTube channel.
 You can subscribe to this channel to get updates.
 If you really think that your answer cannot be found on the website or in the book then please email me briefly. (one short paragraph).
 Anything longer than a short paragraph will not get read as I just do not have the time as I am sure you will appreciate!
 It probably also means that either you haven’t looked through the website or you need my services.
 Oh and if you don’t say “Please” when asking for help then I’m very likely to ignore your email!
 I particularly like the people who are very well mannered and say “Thank you” like my Facebook page and tweet out the website before emailing me 🙂 It still amazes me, that people on Twitter, ask for my advice on there and here without even a ” please” or a follow!

 Incidentally, I do find some emails very rude, those that refer to me as “Sir” or “Sir/Madam” or “www.thecomplainingcow.co.uk” or “To whom it may concern”!
 Or “Hi” clearly a generic email.
 All used more than once.
 It just shows that you haven’t even bothered to look at anything on the website or even a quick google search!
 Not even to find my name, yet you want my free help!
 I am very unlikely to respond to these emails.
 If I have aren’t you lucky when you were so rude?!

 Wanting to work with me?

 Great.
 If it is a mutual partnership where we both gain then contact me.
-However, if you are a business please make sure you know the difference between “your” “you’re” and “you are”, or “their” “there” and “they’re” because sorry and all that, but you can’t help businesses improve when your own standard of English is poor, you don’t recognise it and don’t ask people to help you.
+However, if you are a business please make sure you know the difference between “your” “you’re” and “you are”, or “their” “there” and “they’re” because sorry and all that, but I can’t help businesses improve when their standard of English is poor, you don’t recognise it and don’t ask people to help you.
 Poor business model – perhaps I can help you with that?!
 (I can forgive typos but there is a limit! ;))